Home Programming Git and GitHub Best Practices for Professional Developers

 Code Review Workflow and Standards

-• Consistency: Reviews enforce coding standards and architectural patterns across the team
+• Consistency: reviews enforce coding standards and architectural patterns across the team.

-What to Look for in a Code Review
+What to Examine in a Code Review

-A thorough code review examines multiple dimensions:
+A thorough code review examines several dimensions.

-Automating the Tedious Parts
+Automating the Routine Parts

 # .github/workflows/code-quality.yml